 Freedom of expression is a fundamental right and value; the ability to express oneself and engage in the interchange of ideas fosters a pluralistic and healthy democracy by generating fruitful public discourse and corresponding public participation in civil society.
 Section 137.1 of the CJA was enacted to circumscribe proceedings that adversely affect expression made in relation to matters of public interest, in order to protect that expression and safeguard the fundamental value that is public participation in democracy.
 Applying this framework in this case, Pointes Protection’s.
 137.1 motion should be granted and the developer’s underlying breach of contract action dismissed.

 The Court went on to say the initial burden lies with the defendant to prove that the Proceeding initiated against them arises from an expression relating to a matter of public interest.
 If the defendant is successful in proving step one, the burden then moves to the plaintiff to satisfy the judge that,

 (a) there are grounds to believe that their underlying proceeding has substantial merit and the defendant has no valid defence, and that (b) the harm likely to be or have been suffered and the corresponding public interest in permitting the proceeding to continue outweighs the public interest in protecting the expression.
 If either (a) or (b) is not met, then this will be fatal to the plaintiff discharging its burden and, as a consequence, the underlying proceeding will be dismissed.
 However, if the plaintiff can show that both are met, then the proceeding will be allowed to continue.

-In dismissing the case, the Court held that the land developer’s action lacked substantial merit and the developer was unable to demonstrate that the weighing of the public interest favoured permitting the case to continue.
+In dismissing the case, the Court held that the land developer’s action lacked substantial merit, and the developer was unable to demonstrate that the weighing of the public interest favored permitting the case to continue.